draknyte1/GT5-Unofficial/README.md

 Keeping any new content to my own Mod, [MiscUtils (Click Here to check it out!)](https://github.com/draknyte1/MiscUtilities/wiki) so not as to ruin the integrity of GregTechs core system.
 I plan to work with Bogdan-g to optimise whatever is possible within the core classes, for the benefit of everyone.

+# Changes
+### With the exception of what is listed below, the rest of the repo is basically 1:1 with master.
+A few things are from Bogdan's repo, which if you just want faster loading times, I advise you check out!
+Thing I have not added to my fork include:
+Advanced Miner 2 Multiblock
+Diesel Generator Multiblock & Multiblock Turbine casing changes
+Assembly Line Multiblock
+Oil Cracker Multiblock
+Pyrolusite Oven Multiblock

+GT Bees (Use Gendustry || Binnies, save time)
+GT Crop changes (I was/am tempted to remove crops entirely)
+GT Titanium Processing chain (The game is grindy enough without the need for extra realism)
+GT Plastics/Rubber Processing Chain (Default is better for my players, cannot add it anyway without a server reset and the addition of oil cracking)
+GT Platinum metals group sludge processing chain (I'm still using IHL ihl-tools_n_machines-0.578-1.7.10, soon after it was moved from IHL to GT.
+I may eventually move it over, but without the changes made)

 ## Downloads

 Builds can be found in the build/libs folder.